christianThardy/christianThardy.github.io/setup.md

 The takeaway here is that we can say that certain things are related and we can  process them in similar ways to derive meaning.
 That's a very useful type of knowledge to have because we don't have to fully rely on expert/symbolic systems to define a computer's view of text or the world.

 So instead of having a fixed view of an embedding table and saying that all words outside of the table share a single out-of-vocabulary vector, this snippet of code allows us to mod the words into the table so we have some long hash string and lots of words will end up with the same vector representation.
+The feature object extracts four attributes from each token in a document that gives us a fuzzy, zoomed out shape of words to which the layer can learn, each column is then embedded into a table using the hashing trick to map the labeled input, which allows each word to have a very distinct representation.
+This embedding strategy is great because its computationally inexpensive and you can end up training your task with very few rows.
+As little as 400 would start to produce good results.
+Each of the four features output a vector, they are combined into another function which outputs a vector that is the concatenation of each of their pieces, which are then fed forward to a multi-layer perceptron of one hidden layer and a `Maxout` activation function.

 ```python
 features = doc2array([NORM, PREFIX, SUFFIX, SHAPE])